Gamecredits-Universe/code4gamecredits/app/views/home/faq.html.md

 There are many features planed.
 Their achievement depends on the willingness of donors, fundraisers and developers.

 ### Bitcoin support
 Adding support for Bitcoin is an important step.
-We can easily change Peer4commit to support projects either in Bitcoin or in Peercoin.
+We can easily change Code4gamecredits to support projects either in Bitcoin or in Gamecredits.
 But supporting multiple currecies in the same project will require more work and an external service to automatically convert currencies.

 ### Multi-signature
 The most important imminent change is the introduction of multi-signature donation addresses:

 When you donate, your money will be sent to a multi-signature address:
-* 1 key will be owned by Peer4commit,
+* 1 key will be owned by Code4gamecredits,
 * 1 key will be owned by the fundraiser and
 * 1 key will be owned by yourself (if you want to).